Tomorrow’s Leadership Council

 The ACC’s Tomorrow’s Leadership Council (TLC) is designed to advance and vest executive talent in the coal industry.
 The Council provides a meaningful opportunity for up-and-coming executives to enhance their industry knowledge and networks through projects and activities that advance industry-wide objectives as well as professional development goals.

-The TLC program, which launched in 2009, has had participation from 140 executives with the following companies throughout the coal supply chain:
+The TLC program, which launched in 2009, has had participation by 150 executives from the following companies throughout the coal supply chain:

 AEP Cook Coal Terminal